chrisbroski/periodic-table-of-the-elements/README.md

 This Periodic Table was developed to be:

-* Portable - A sinlge file with no graphics or other external resources.
+* Portable - A single file with no graphics or other external resources.
 * Lean - Focused on the information.
 Only the most minimal HTML and CSS is added.
 * Printable - Tested to look great in most printers in landscape orientation
 * HTML5 valid